|

 - Fast controlled approach

-- Fast extension of ankle, knee and hip at take off
+- Fast extension of ankle, knee and hip at taking off

 - Long and thin in the air